Notice of Pre-AIA or AIA Status

 A method comprising:

-estimating a head pose of the user based on the facial landmarks that includes eye corners, wherein the estimating of the head pose includes drawing a line through the points representing the eye corners; (Swierk, [0121] “For example, one method may include use of an image recognition system to identify the user's eyes and mouth within the captured test videoframes, and to calculate the degree to which the user's head is rotated away from center based on the distances between the corners of the user's eyes and mouth.”
+estimating a head pose of the user based on the facial landmarks that include eye corners, wherein the estimating of the head pose includes drawing a line through the points representing the eye corners; (Swierk, [0121] “For example, one method may include use of an image recognition system to identify the user's eyes and mouth within the captured test videoframes, and to calculate the degree to which the user's head is rotated away from center based on the distances between the corners of the user's eyes and mouth.”
 Swierk, [0121] explicitly mentions centers of the eyes (rather than corners), but to the extent there is a difference, these are known substitutes.
 MPEP 2144.06(II).)

-determining adjustment information based on the head pose of the user relative to the view zone of the camera, (Swierk, [0121] “Using any of these distance measurements, the firmware for the peripheral cameras may determine gaze and head orientation vectors of a user's image indicating a degree to which the user's head is looking away from the camera capturing that test videoframe of the user.”
+determining adjustment information based on the head pose of the user relative to a view zone of the camera, (Swierk, [0121] “Using any of these distance measurements, the firmware for the peripheral cameras may determine gaze and head orientation vectors of a user's image indicating a degree to which the user's head is looking away from the camera capturing that test videoframe of the user.”
 Swierk’s degree to which is looking away teaches the claimed adjustment information)

 Swierk is not relied on for the below claim limitations.